onurtoker/FPGA-MicroPython/README.md

 To build the MicroPython from source, you will need the GCC compiler.
 I used the following link to download the pre-compiled toolchain, https://github.com/stnolting/riscv-gcc-prebuilt/releases/download/rv32i-131023/riscv32-unknown-elf.gcc-13.2.0.tar.gz

-I have used Ciro Cattuto's RISC-V emulator and build scripts, https://github.com/ccattuto/riscv-python.
+I used Ciro Cattuto's RISC-V emulator and build scripts, https://github.com/ccattuto/riscv-python.
 Ciro's repo has really detailed information.
-I have only edited the linker script for 300K RAM and UART RX/TX behaviour.
-Changed the board name, and added an optional startup script for peek32/poke32.
+I only edited the linker script for 300K RAM and revised mphalport_uart.c.
+Finally, changed the board name, and added an optional startup script for peek32/poke32.
+Ciro's repo has 3 build options, and I used MODE=REPL_UART.

 I am also sharing the HEX file that can be used in a Vivado project, plus the pre-built bin image for programming the FPGA.